seppmail/SEPPmail365/Readme.md

 ### A note on RESTORING Connectors and Rules

-The native Exchange Online CommandLets provide a way to read conector/rule settings, but emit everything a connector/rule contains.
+The native Exchange Online CommandLets provide a way to read connector/rule settings, but emit everything a connector/rule contains.
 This makes it great to rebuild by hand, but difficult to build valid connector rule combinations in software.

-For Restore, we recommend to manuelly read the JSON-exports and build the connectors/rules out od this information from scratch.
+For Restore, we recommend to manually read the JSON-exports and build the connectors/rules out of this information from scratch.

 # Clustering and multi-host configurations

 the current version only supports the usage of one SEPPmail per Connector-command.
 This might be an SMTP load-balancer for a cluster or a single node.
-If you want to use multiple hosts for Exo-SEPPmail connectivity, create the connectors with one host and add the others in the UI or PowerShell CmdLets "Set-OutboundConnector" and "Set-InboundConnector".
+If you want to use multiple hosts for Exchange Online-SEPPmail connectivity, create the connectors with one host and add the others in the UI or PowerShell CmdLets "Set-OutboundConnector" and "Set-InboundConnector".
 Furthermore adapt the Anti-SPAM Whitelist with "Set-HostedConnectionFilterPolicy".

 # Upgrading from a previous version